fbpic/fbpic/docs/source/index.rst

    - For **multi**-CPU and **multi**-GPU runs (using MPI), the code is not yet production-ready.

+   - Only linear shape factors (a.k.a. first-order shape factors) are implemented for the macroparticles.
+Third-order shape factors will be implemented in a future realease

    - The code supports **boosted-frame simulations**.
 However, no specific mechanism against the Numerical Cherenkov Instability is included in this release.
 In future releases, the `Galilean scheme
      <https://arxiv.org/abs/1608.00215>`_ will be included.

 Contents of the documentation